railcore/configs/duet/sys/bltouch/README.md

-# Bl Touch Bed probing
+# BL-touch Touch Bed probing

+To use these scripts, place into the /sys directory.

 ## Deploying and retracting the probe
 *** WARNING - Always test probe deploy/retract before homing Z